DARMA-tasking/vt/docs/md/collection.md

 \subsubsection collection-collective-vs-rooted Collective vs. Rooted

-By default, `vt::makeCollection<T>()` will create a collective (non-rooted) collection.
-This can be changed by calling the method `.collective(false)` or `.rooted(true)`, which are synonymous with each other.
-If `.rooted(true)` is passed, only a single rank should invoke `vt::makeCollection<T>()` (and the proxy is returned to a single rank).
-However, after waiting for construction all ranks will know internally about the collection and have constructed the proper collection elements based on the user's insertion specification and corresponding mapping function.
+The function `vt::makeCollection<T>()` will create a collective (non-rooted) collection.
+Alternatively, one may call `vt::makeCollectionRooted<T>()` to construct a rooted collection.
+In this case, only a single rank should invoke `vt::makeCollectionRooted<T>()` (and the proxy is returned to a single rank).
+However, after waiting for construction, all ranks will know internally about the collection and have constructed the proper collection elements based on the user's insertion specification and corresponding mapping function.

 \subsubsection collection-bounds-insertion Bounds and Insertion